 When it comes to paying for college, the earlier you begin, the better.
 But getting started can be overwhelming.
-The cost of college is rising—it’s expected to double in the next 10 years—and there’s a host of other unknowns to plan for.
-Public or private university?
-In-state or out of state?
-Will your child get scholarships?
+The price of college is rising—the cost of college has grown faster than the overall basket of goods and services that people generally buy since 1980—and there’s a host of other unknowns to plan for.
+Should you choose a public or private university?
+Should you stay in-state or go out of state?
+Could your child get scholarships?
 What about grad school?

 One of the most common ways to set a savings goal is based on the projected cost of college.
 It helps to start by using one of the calculators out there to help you estimate the cost of college for your child, based on factors like your child’s age, the type of school you expect your child to attend, and the expected rise in the cost of college.
 You should also consider whether there is a specific school that you already know your child wants to attend.